go101/go101/pages/generics/555-type-constraints-and-parameters.md

 var z interface {~[]byte}
 ```

-Using no-baisc interface types as value types might be supported in later Go versions.
+Using non-basic interface types as value types might be supported in future Go versions.

 BTW, currently (Go 1.18), there is an unintended restriction: non-basic interface types may not be aliased.
-For example, the following type alais declarations are illegal:
+For example, the following type alias declarations are illegal:

 ```Go
 type C[T any] interface{~int; M() T}